When choosing something that will keep your fish tank clean you’ll need a little more than just a product description.

 When you’re considering a canister filter for your freshwater aquarium you should be prepared for what comes with that.

-Trust me, for the type of filtration these devices provide for your aquarium, the 20 minutes of cleaning are well-worth it.
+In my opinion, for the type of aquarium filtration these filters provide, the 20 minutes of cleaning are well-worth it.

 It’s a blessing and a curse.